 There’s something about Playa Guiones that usually draws hundreds of tourists to its shores.
 It could be its beautiful powder-white sands.
 Or maybe it’s the water perfect for surfers – both beginner and expert – to catch a wave.

-Just a short distance away from Playa Samara is Playa Carillo.
-Similar to its sister town, Carillo offers the same rest and relaxation, but on a much smaller scale.
-Meaning hotel, restaurant and nightlife options are limited in this town.
+Just a short distance away from Playa Samara is Playa Carillo, located about 2.5 hours from Liberia Airport.
+Similar to its sister town of Samara, Carillo offers the same rest and relaxation but on a much smaller scale.
+This means hotel, restaurant and nightlife options are limited in this town.

-Each offers something different to everyone but it is safe to say you can not go wrong in choosing which of the best beaches in Guanacaste to visit.
+Each offers something different to everyone, but it is safe to say you can not go wrong in choosing which of the beautiful beaches in Guanacaste to visit.
 Whether you’re looking for some adventure, a great surfing beach or a relaxing beach for the family, Guanacaste beaches have got you sorted.